Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to score more than 60.5 points only one time this year.
+- Liberty has combined with its opponents to put up more than 60.5 points just once this year.

 - North Texas' games have gone over 60.5 points in two opportunities this season.

-- The two teams combine to average 56.8 points per game, 3.7 less than the total in this contest.
+- The two teams combine to average 56.8 points per game, 3.7 less than the over/under in this contest.

-- These two squads combine to surrender 51.7 points per game, 8.8 fewer than this contest's over/under.
+- These two squads combine to allow 51.7 points per game, 8.8 fewer than this contest's over/under.

-- The Flames and their opponents score an average of 55.5 points per game, five fewer than Saturday's total.
+- The average total in Flames games this season is 55.5, five points fewer than Saturday's over/under of 60.5 .

-- The 66.7 PPG average total in Mean Green games this season is 6.2 points more than this game's over/under.
+- The 60.5-point total for this game is 6.2 points below the 66.7 points per game average total in Mean Green games this season.

 Liberty Stats and Trends

-- In Liberty's seven games this year, it has four wins against the spread.
+- Liberty has four wins against the spread in seven games this season.

-- This season, the Flames have one against the spread win in two games as a favorite of 21.5 points or more.
+- The Flames have covered the spread once this season when favored by 21.5 points or more (in two chances).

 - Liberty's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Liberty is 3-0 against the spread and 4-0 overall in games when it records more than 35 points.
+- When Liberty puts up more than 35 points, it is 3-0 against the spread and 4-0 overall.

-- When Liberty amasses over 433 yards, the team is 2-0 against the spread and 3-0 overall.
+- Liberty is 2-0 against the spread and 3-0 overall when the team totals over 433 yards.

 - The Flames have turned the ball over nine times this season, two fewer than the Mean Green have forced (11).